daajoe/mccompetition.org/2025/mc_description.md

 - Track 5B: Algebraic Model Counting (AMC): Field (tbd)
 - Track 6B: Bitvector Counting

-Since Track 2 is subsumed by Track 4 and results were quite similar in 2024, we omit weighted model counting unless requested by solver developer who has not been participating in the competition.
+Track 2: Since the results no Track 2 were quite similar to Track 4 in 2024, we omit weighted model counting unless requested by solver developer who has not been participating in the competition.